Pilbara Ports prepares and responds to a cyclone in five stages; monitor, prepare, clear port, shut down and re-open.

 For the latest cyclone warnings visit www.bom.gov.au/cyclone.

-As at 8:00am on Thursday, 13 February 2025, the Bureau of Meteorology (BoM) advises Tropical Cyclone Zelia is forecast to be slow moving to the west before turning south towards the coast overnight into Friday.
+As at 14:00 on Tuesday 24 March 2026, the Bureau of Meteorology (BoM) advises Tropical Cyclone Narelle is moving offshore of the west Kimberley coast and towards the west southwest.